Worth the Ride: America's Trains Offers Luxury Rail Travel

 Train Car Options

 According to Jones, the biggest advantage to the small number on board is “the rapport and camaraderie that occurs when a small group of like-minded travelers get together.”

-Or, if you desire a completely private experience, the Abraham Lincoln is part of the Private Cars and includes two double rooms and a single room, a lounge, dining room and kitchen.
+Or, if you desire a completely private experience, Private Cars includes two double rooms, a lounge, dining room and kitchen.
 All three bedrooms have private bathrooms with showers.
-The Abraham Lincoln has separate crew quarters and travels with a porter or a steward or both.
+Private cars have separate crew quarters and travels with a porter or a steward or both.
 Up to six passengers can occupy the car.
-Both the American Traveler and the Abraham Lincoln do not cater to children.
+Private cars do not cater to children.

 Dining on the Rails